 Email marketing is "the ketchup on the burger" for companies and organizations using the Web to drive sales.

 Place links on your Web site so visitors can easily opt-in to your communications.
-Without e-mail marketthe "fluffy stuff."
-Marketing solves people's problems with products and services at a profit.
-Give it the attention it deserves.

-Sales, Marketing Must Cooperate

-I was attracted to join General Mills straight out of business school - the brand management program promised us experience in general management with P&L responsibility.
-They lived up to that promise.
-When I worked in brand management at Clorox, our leader ingrained in us that every action we took needed to affect volume and profit; otherwise we shouldn't be investing our energies.
-For instance, when I was assigned to the Clorox liquid bleach brand, we painstakingly analyzed every proposed trade promotion based on historical trends to make sure each would pay out at an acceptable level before approving the spending.
-Nearly two decades later, our clients ing, a visitor to your Web site could browse and leave.
+Without e-mail marketing, a visitor to your Web site could browse and leave.
 No sale.
-With email marketing, a visitor to your site can choose to opt-in to your e-mail content.
+With e-mail marketing, a visitor to your site can choose to opt-in to your e-mail content.
 You've taken what could have been a lost prospect and turned them into an e-mail subscriber.